BHoM/RDF_Prototypes/README.md

 Our BHoM to bhOWL converter is developed as an extension to the BHoM framework and runs within any software that BHoM supports (eg. Grasshopper 3D, Excel, etc.).The resulting graph contains both the Terminology Layer TBox and the Assertional Layer ABox.
 The dataset also contains Grasshopper 3D files that provide examples of the process of converting BHoM data to bhOWL, connecting to GraphDB for supporting data querying and reasoning.

-See installation and update instructions in the [Wiki.](https://github.com/BHoM/RDF_Prototypes/wiki/Installation-and-update-instructions)

 ## Team